-The Selmar Schonland Herbarium
+Welcome to the Selmar Schonland Herbarium

-The herbarium is named in honour of the distinguished botanist, Selmar Schonland, who did much to establish botany in South Africa, at Rhodes University and the botanical collections of the Albany Museum in the late 19th century.
+The herbarium is named in honour of the distinguished botanist Selmar Schonland, who did much to establish botany in South Africa at Rhodes University and the botanical collections of the Albany Museum in the late 19th century.

 The herbarium is closely affiliated with the Department of Botany at Rhodes University.

 Last Modified: Fri, 14 May 2021 19:06:33 SAST